linhlpv/awesome-offline-to-online-RL-papers/CONTRIBUTING.md

 - You can check the changes using the command `git status`.

-- Add those changes to the branch using the `git add` command:
+- You can add those changes to the branch using the `git add` command:
     ```
     git add <your_contributor_files>
     ```